 For regular admission to the program, a student must ordinarily have a degree in history with a 3.0 undergraduate GPA, a GRE score of 151 on the verbal section and 4.0 on the writing section.
 Applicants with a 3.5 undergraduate GPA or higher are exempt from taking the GRE.
 Three letters of recommendation, a one-two page statement of purpose, a writing sample (minimum of four pages), and official transcripts are also required.
 If an applicant's undergraduate degree is in social studies, or in a social science other than history, a student may be admitted provisionally with the permission of the Department of History.
 The department of History offers three distinct tracks leading to the MA in History: The Thesis Track - (please see the list of concentration available for this track listed above) requires fifteen hours in a major field, nine hours in a minor field, and six thesis hours.
 The Public History Track - requires fifteen hours in public history courses (including HIST 5400: Introduction to Public History), nine hours in a minor field, three hours in an internship, and three thesis hours.
 The Generalist (non-thesis) Track - requires nine hours in US History, nine hours in World History, nine hours in a thematic field, three hours in an elective, and written and oral examinations.
 All graduate students, regardless of track or concentration, must complete a course in historiography, a course in historical writing, and at least four seminars at the 6000-level.
 In addition, all students must meet a Foreign Language requirement by: 1.
 Completing a language course numbered 2002 with a B or higher; 2.
 Earning a B or higher in an undergraduate or graduate-level translation course or its equivalent; 3.
 Earning at least an 80% on a translation test administered by Academic Testing Services; 4.
 Earning a B or higher in two 6000 World History courses (these courses are in addition to the thirty-six hours required and do not count toward a major or minor field); 5.
 Earning a B or higher in two graduate level Department of History Study Abroad courses (these courses are in addition to the thirty-six hours required and do not count toward a major or minor field).
-Certificate Museum Studies Certificate The Museum Studies Certificate, offered in association with the Atlanta History Center, requires three museum studies seminars, the Material Culture Seminar, and museum internship.
-Students may elect to take the majority of these classes as part of the M.A. program, or they may add this certificate to an existing M.A. degree in history.
-Public History Certificate The Public History Certificate is designed for individuals who already hold an M.A. in History or a related field and would like to gain additional training in public history to prepare for a career.
+Certificate Museum Studies Certificate The Museum Studies Certificate, offered in association with the Atlanta History Center, is designed for individuals who hold a B.A. in History or a related field and would like to gain additional training in museum studies to prepare for a career.
+It requires three museum studies seminars, the Material Culture Seminar, and a museum internship.
+Students may elect to take these classes as part of the M.A. program, or they may add this certificate to an existing B.A. or M.A. degree in history.
+Public History Certificate The Public History Certificate is designed for individuals who hold a B.A. in History or a related field and would like to gain additional training in public history to prepare for a career.
 Students must take Introduction to Public History, nine hours of public history seminars, and the Public History Internship.
 Department of Music Humanities 105 • 678-839-6516 www.westga.edu/music/ Professors: